UBC-LA-Hackathon/student-dashboard/3-Make-API-Calls.md

 }
 ```

-Notice that there's a `self` that is currently set to `undefined`.
+Notice that there's a variable `self` that is currently set to `undefined`.
 When `self` is `undefined`, then `attendee` is displayed.
 Your first task is to make `self` defined so that your name from Canvas is displayed in the browser.

 So we need to: